heckpiet/Info-Beamer-Package-Photoframe-unsplash/README.md

 ## Contributing

 We welcome contributions!
-If you have ideas for new features, improvements, or bug fixes, please open an issue or submit a pull request on our [GitHub repository](https://github.com/your-github-username/unsplash-photoframe-package).
+If you have ideas for new features, improvements, or bug fixes, please open an issue or submit a pull request.

 ---